HIS 100 Introduction to History 3 SH

 HIS 490 Senior Seminar 3 SH

 A seminar designed to reinforce research methods and provide students with an opportunity to produce a significant research project.
-Prerequisite: Senior standing.
+Prerequisite: HIS 100; Junior or Senior standing.

 HIS 494 Research Seminar 3 SH